112514009/osLab/ex10/README.md

 To study Linux file permissions and retrieve file metadata using `stat()` and related system calls.

 ## CONTEXT :
-**Metadata:** Metadata is data that describes another piece of data.
+**Metadata:** Metadata is data tabout data, for example; file size, permissions, etc...

 This program demonstrates how to retrieve and display file metadata in the Linux operating system using the stat() system call.
 It accepts a filename from the user, obtains information about the file, and displays following details: